Kilie/titanic_survival_prediction/README.md

 >> NumPy, pandas, matplotlib, seaborn, scikit-learn, LogisticRegression

 # File Description
-There are three files in this repository:
+There are 5 files in this repository:

 1. README.md provides some important information about the project.

 2. The titanic_survival_prediction.ipynb file includes the code for exploring the demographic features visualizing the relationships between these features and the survival rate in the train data.

 3. The machine_learning.ipynb contains code for applying LogisticRegression modeling to predict the survival in the test data.

+4. demo_features.png shows the relathionship between the survival rate and different demographic features.

+5. titanic.png shows how the survival rate changes with different combinations of the demographic features.

 # Results